 ‘Celebrate our Journey’ experience – teambuilding with a difference

 A great way to engender team spirit and acknowledge the invaluable contribution of each of your employees is by taking some time to reflect back over the year that was.
 Venues such as Empanda – which host these kinds of events at their beautiful small holding surrounded by mountains and blossoming fruit trees – offer the perfect spot to look back at the major successes, milestones, and challenges of the last 12 months.

-Throw in plenty of fun activities, yummy catering and a dash of silly fun, and you’ve got the perfect recipe for a really meaningful and bonding experience.
+Throw in plenty of fun activities, variety of decorations like flowers and balloons, yummy catering and a dash of silly fun, and you’ve got the perfect recipe for a really meaningful and bonding experience.
 You even get a beautifully edited video capturing the day’s merriment to relive back at the office, or share with your customers on your website or social media.

 If your staff is on the young and fit end of the spectrum, then the chance to take part in a physical activity they wouldn’t normally get a chance for can be a great option.
 A few ideas might include:

 - School-style ‘sports day’ event

 - Kayaking, abseiling, surfing lessons, or whatever outdoorsy experiences are on offer in your area